Legal Advice for “Garnishment” — 60 results

 What happens if you live outside... more

-Written by attorney John Gerth Merna, over 3 years ago.
+Written by attorney John Gerth Merna, almost 4 years ago.

 If you received a garnishment summons then a judgment has already been entered and will appear on your credit.
 In Virginia, the court date on the garnishment summons is generally referred... more